 The Chicago Manual of Style, published by University of Chicago Press, is the most commonly used citation style for history.
 It is also used in economics and some social sciences (such as anthropology).
 The libraries own the Manual, and Individual subscriptions to the online version may be purchased:

 Kate Turabian's Manual for Writers of Research Papers, Theses, and Dissertations offers essentially the same style guide as Chicago (see below) in a very user-friendly book.

 The style used by many in the medical field (including advanced nursing students at Pace) is known as "Vancouver," and it is a close relative of AMA style.
 The authority on Vancouver style is the International Committee of Medical Journal Editors.
 There is no print version of the ICMJE style guide, but a PDF can be downloaded at http://www.icmje.org/urm_main.html.

 The AMA Manual of Style is on reserve at Birnbaum and in the reference section at Mortola.

-The AIP Style Manual, from the American Institute of Physics, is used to cite sources in physics.
-The book is currently out of print, but it can be downloaded as a PDF from this web site:
+The AIP Style Manual, from the American Institute of Physics, is used to cite sources in the field of physics.
+The book is currently out of print, but it can be downloaded as a PDF from this web site.: